Irem: History

 Three arcade games released by Irem in the 1980s became the company's most successful titles: Moon Patrol (1982; licensed to Williams Electronics in North America), the earliest beat 'em up, Kung-Fu Master (1984), and the scrolling shooter R-Type (1987).
 While Irem's arcade video games in the 1980s were typically developed in-house, its published titles on the Famicom home console were often handled by Tamtex, a Tokyo-based sister company from the Nanao Group.

-In 1989, an office was inaugurated in Redmond, Washington as Irem America.
-It remained in operation until the restructuring of the Japanese parent company in 1994.

 In 1994, Irem completely ceased development of video games.
 The development department of Irem Corporation was transferred to Nanao's headquarters in Ishikawa Prefecture.
 The company's original wholesale division, in charge of manufacturing and renting/selling arcade cabinets, stayed in Osaka and was not impacted by the company's restructuring.
 Then, a group of employees from Irem's video game division, left to form their own company under the name Nazca Corporation, which became best known for developing SNK's Metal Slug franchise.